-During the 1996 legislative session, House Substitute for Senate Bill 755 was passed.
-K.S.A 55-192 and K.S.A.
-55-193 created an Abandoned Oil and Gas Well / Remediation Fund with the expressed purpose of providing funds to the Kansas Corporation Commission to plug abandoned wells and remediate contamination sites (sites and wells having no responsible parties related to oil and gas exploration and production activities).
-K.S.A 55-194 also requires the Corporation Commission to prepare an annual Remediation Site Status Report for the office of the Governor and certain legislative committees.
-This report for the period January 1, 2018, through December 31, 2018, contains information for each of the sites with regard to the following: (1) A description and evaluation of the site; (2) the immediacy of the threat to public health and environment; (3) the level of remediation sought; (4) any unusual problems associated with the investigation or remediation; (5) any remedial efforts completed during the review period; (6) current contaminate level; (7) status of the site; (8) direct and indirect costs associated with remedial efforts; and (9) an estimate of the cost to achieve the recommended level of remediation or an estimate of the cost to conduct an investigation sufficient to determine the cost of remediation.
-The Site Remediation cash expenditures for FY2019 are projected to be approximately \$50,000.
+Enacted in 1996, K.S.A 55-192 and K.S.A.
+55-193 create an Abandoned Oil and Gas Well / Remediation Fund for the Kansas Corporation Commission to plug abandoned wells and remediate contamination sites (sites and wells having no responsible parties related to oil and gas exploration and production activities).
+K.S.A 55-194 requires the Corporation Commission to prepare an annual Remediation Site Status Report for the office of the Governor and certain legislative committees.
+This report for the period January 1, 2019, through December 31, 2019, contains information for each of the sites with regard to the following: (1) A description and evaluation of the site; (2) the immediacy of the threat to public health and environment; (3) the level of remediation sought; (4) any unusual problems associated with the investigation or remediation; (5) any remedial efforts completed during the review period; (6) current contaminate level; (7) status of the site; (8) direct and indirect costs associated with remedial efforts; and (9) an estimate of the cost to achieve the recommended level of remediation or an estimate of the cost to conduct an investigation sufficient to determine the cost of remediation.
+The Site Remediation cash expenditures for FY2020 are projected to be approximately \$50,000.